faisalrahman36/Python_Basic_Statistics/README.md

 1- Linear Regression

+2- Power law fits for galaxy integral and differential source counts.

+For more details read: (Rahman & Iqbal 2019) https://link.springer.com/article/10.1134/S1063772919070072 or https://arxiv.org/abs/1612.08226

-2- Variance and Standard deviation (population and sample)
+3- Variance and Standard deviation (population and sample)

 Hopefully, this will be of some help.

+Feel free to ask questions or send comments at: faisalrahman36@hotmail.com